ConalCosgrove/emo/README.md

   - Infix expressions (+, -, *, /)
   - Boolean literals
   - if / else statements
+  - function literals

 To Be Done:
-- Interpreter Can Parse:
-  - function literals
+- Interpreter:
   - call expressions

-- Compiler:
-  - All
+- Evaluation of AST

 ## To use the REPL